HackYourFuture-CPH/react-native/week1/lesson-plan.md

 *➡️ Now, try this yourself by adding the camera package and using it in your `App.js`*

-_Note: that while using the managed worflow, avoid adding components that aren't supported by expo._
+_Note: while using the managed workflow, avoid adding components that aren't supported by expo._

 *[Visit this link to read more about Expo's SDK](https://docs.expo.io/versions/latest/)*